VladimirMarkelov/ttdl/README.md

 - date of creation `--created`
 - completion date `--completed`

+Field `threshold` is the only field with a specific default value.
+All other fields have empty default value which means the filter is off.
+The default value of threshold is inclusive range `[none..today]`.
+TTDL by default hides tasks that has threshold date and the threshold date is tomorrow and later.

 Examples (note the difference between ranges and single values):

 - `ttdl list --due today` - show all todos that are due today